mist64/cbmbus_doc/2 Bus Arbitration.md

 * send LISTEN secondary address (same as above, but with bus turnaround) |
 * SETTMO: this is layer 2 while everything else is layer 3

+XXX TODO

 ### OPEN/CLOSE API

+The KERNAL's channel I/O API is higher-level and not specific to the Commodore Peripheral Bus.
+Devices 0-3 will target the keyboard, tape, RS-232 (PET: tape #2) and the screen.

+The API allows up to 10 logical files open at the same time.
+A logical file is addressed by a user-selected logical file number (0-127).
+To open a logical file, the logical file number and devices primary and secondary addresses have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.

+`OPEN` with a filename will send the `LISTEN`/`OPEN`/_filename_/`UNLISTEN` sequence, associating the name with the secondary address. `OPEN` without a filename will not send anything on the bus, but will remember the secondary address for later operations.

+Similary, `CLOSE` on a file with a filename will send the `LISTEN`/`CLOSE`/`UNLISTEN` sequence, and otherwise, `CLOSE` will not send anything on the bus.

+The character input and output calls do not take the logical file number as an argument, instead the current input and/or output has to be globally selected using `CHKIN`/`CHKOUT`. `CHRIN` will then send `TALK`/`SECOND`, get a character, and send `UNTALK`. `CHROUT` will send `LISTEN`/`SECOND`, the character, and `UNLISTEN`.

+While it is convenient to use this API to associate names with channels, it is more efficient to use the low-level API for data transfer, because that way allows transfering more than one byte per `TALK`/`LISTEN` session.

 | address | name     | description                             | arguments                         |
 |---------|----------|-----------------------------------------|-----------------------------------|